Fact Sheet: Protecting a Trademark

 Trademark Dilution (Intended for a Non-Legal Audience)

-Trademark dilution refers to the unauthorized use of and/or application for a trademark that is likely to weaken the distinctive quality of or harm a famous mark.
-The question of whether a famous trademark is diluted is a separate question from whether the mark is infringed, i.e., whether the unauthorized use is likely to cause consumer confusion (though trademark owners often allege both dilution and infringement together when enforcing famous trademark rights).
-Dilution is sometimes divided into multiple types, the most common being blurring.
-Other types include tarnishment and, in the EU, free-riding.
+Trademark dilution occurs when someone uses a trademark in a manner that is likely to weaken the distinctiveness of a famous mark.
+Whether a famous trademark is diluted is a separate question from whether an unauthorized use is likely to cause consumer confusion, which is the test for trademark infringement.
+(However, trademark owners often allege both dilution and confusion together when enforcing famous trademark rights.)
+There are different types of dilution such as blurring, tarnishment, and, in the EU, free-riding.

-Unlike trademark infringement, trademark dilution does not necessarily involve the unauthorized use of a mark in connection with goods or services that are confusingly similar to those offered in connection with the famous mark.
-For example, the unauthorized use of FERRARI as a brand of harmonicas may not be trademark infringement, but it may be trademark dilution, even though harmonicas and luxury automobiles are so unrelated that consumers are unlikely to believe Ferrari harmonicas come from the famous automaker.
-Trademark dilution protects marks that are so well-known, highly reputable, or famous that jurisdictions have decided they deserve protection whether or not their unauthorized use is likely to cause consumer confusion.
+Trademark dilution does not necessarily involve the unauthorized use of a mark in connection with goods or services similar to those associated with the famous mark.
+For example, the unauthorized use of FERRARI for a brand of harmonicas may not be traditional trademark infringement, but it may be trademark dilution, even though harmonicas and luxury automobiles are unrelated.
+Trademark dilution laws in certain jurisdictions protect marks that are well known, highly renowned, or famous regardless of whether their unauthorized use is likely to cause consumer confusion.

-To be considered well-known, highly reputable, or famous, a trademark must be recognizable to the general public, i.e., it must be a “household name.”
-For example, the following would likely be considered famous marks in many countries around the world: GOOGLE, COCA-COLA, SONY, NIKE.
+To be considered well known, highly renowned, or famous, a trademark must be easily recognizable, i.e., it must be a “household name.”
+For example, the following would likely be considered famous marks in many countries around the world: GOOGLE, COCA-COLA, SONY, and NIKE.
+Each jurisdiction has its own laws and practices around the determination of what constitutes a famous or well-known mark.

 Blurring—Blurring is the most common type of dilution.
 It occurs when unauthorized use of a famous mark weakens or impairs the distinctiveness of the mark.
 A hypothetical example may be use of GOOGLE as a mark on toothpaste, such that consumers who previously associated the GOOGLE mark solely with the tech giant’s products begin to also associate the mark with toothpaste.

 Tarnishment—Tarnishment occurs when unauthorized use of a famous mark is offensive or unflattering.
 This may include use of a famous mark in connection with subject matter that is critical of or offensive to the mark owner’s beliefs or reputation or that directly criticizes or attacks the mark owner or its products or services.
-A hypothetical example may be use of ADIDAS as a mark on a line of unhealthy food—a product in conflict with the ADIDAS brand of fitness related products.
-But tarnishment may be protected free speech and considered “fair use” of a famous trademark, e.g., use of a mark for the purpose of parodying a famous mark owner or its products or services.
+A hypothetical example may be use of ADIDAS as a mark on a line of unhealthy food—a product in conflict with the ADIDAS brand of fitness-related products.
+But in some instances, tarnishment may be protected by free speech and considered “fair use” of a famous trademark, e.g., use of a mark for the purpose of parodying a famous mark’s owner or its products or services.

-Free-riding—The EU recognizes a type of dilution called free-riding: unauthorized use of a well-known mark on unrelated goods or services for the purpose of, or resulting in, a positive association with the well-known mark owner’s legitimate goods or services.
+Free-riding—The EU recognizes a type of dilution called free-riding, which is the unauthorized use of a well-known mark on unrelated goods or services for the purpose of, or resulting in, a positive association with the well-known mark owner’s legitimate goods or services.
+The main purpose of recognizing this type of dilution is to prevent the unauthorized mark from benefitting unfairly from the earlier mark’s reputation.
 An example of free-riding may be unauthorized use of GUCCI as a mark for a high-end restaurant.

 Additional Resources